tylerlong/open-cti-demo-adapter/README.md

 3. Click **Save**

-To change the phone number used to simulate incoming calls, edit the Simulated Incoming Phone Number field on the Demo Call Center Adapter page in Setup.
+To change the phone number used to simulate incoming calls, edit the Simulated Incoming Phone Number field on the RC Call Center Adapter page in Setup.
 The default phone number used to simulate incoming calls is 415-555-1212.

 ## CTI Provider Settings